 Testing for Phosphates and Stabilizer

 Most of the 6-way test strips do provide a stabilizer reading.
 I highly recommend a professional dpd test kit such as the Taylor complete.
 It is the same test kit the pros use with very high accuracy on your readings.
 The Taylor kit includes free and total chlorine, bromine, pH, alkalinity, stabilizer, calcium, and acid demand tests.
 Test strips are cheap, but you will never really get an exact reading, they just give a general idea whether a chemical is high or low.
 In any case, if your stabilizer is high, it will need to be lowered to a more manageable level (between 30 and 50ppm) Pool water will need to be diluted with fresh water in order to lower it.
-This article explains how to do this in detail.

 Testing for phosphates requires a separate test kit.
 Since it takes time, many months or even years for phosphates to reach a high level, it is easiest to go to your local pool store with a water sample and have it checked rather than purchasing a phosphate test kit.
 Getting rid of phosphates is very easy.
 There are products that can be added to the water that will take care of the problem effectively.
 I usually use a product called "Phos-Free" available at some pool stores, or you can purchase on eBay.